python/cherry-picker/readme.rst

 ::

-    -- dry-run           Dry Run Mode.
+    --dry-run           Dry Run Mode.
 Prints out the commands, but not executed.
-    -- pr-remote REMOTE  Specify the git remote to push into.
+    --pr-remote REMOTE  Specify the git remote to push into.
 Default is 'origin'.
-    -- status            Do `git status` in cpython directory.
+    --status            Do `git status` in cpython directory.

 Additional options::

-    -- abort        Abort current cherry-pick and clean up branch -- continue     Continue cherry-pick, push, and clean up branch -- no-push      Changes won't be pushed to remote -- config-path  Path to config file
+    --abort        Abort current cherry-pick and clean up branch --continue     Continue cherry-pick, push, and clean up branch --no-push      Changes won't be pushed to remote --config-path  Path to config file
                    (`.cherry_picker.toml` from project root by default)

 Configuration file example::